Medicare covers up to 10 psychology sessions per year, but you will need a mental health treatment plan from your GP to be eligible.

 Bulk billing means that rather than your doctor or medical health professional giving you the bill, they send it to Medicare which pays it on your behalf.

 Mental health professionals set their own fees.
-This can mean that there may be a gap that you need to pay that’s the difference between what Medicare covers, and what the therapist charges.
-This is often called ‘the gap’.
+This can mean that there may be a gap that you need to pay—that’s the difference between what Medicare covers and what the therapist charges.

 By finding a mental health professional that bulk bills, you likely won’t have to pay anything to access the service.
-Not all health professionals bulk bill.
-Do your research before booking an appointment and don’t be afraid to ask if they offer bulk billing.
+However, not all health professionals bulk bill.
+Do your research before booking an appointment, and don’t be afraid to ask if they offer bulk billing.

 If they do, be sure to bring your Medicare card to your appointment so that they can request payment from Medicare.

-Medicare covers a broad range of therapy options, but keep in mind that not all types of therapy are covered.
+While Medicare covers a broad range of therapy options, not all types of therapy are covered.
 Medicare only covers therapy that is undertaken by a licensed mental health practitioner.
 Counselling with a pastor, for example, is not covered by Medicare.
-Practitioners also need to be set up to accept payments from Medicare.
+Practitioners also need to enrol in Medicare to to receive payments.

-If you currently are paying for private health insurance, check your policy.
+Yes.
+If you currently are paying for private health insurance, check your policy to see if you are eligible for free therapy, free counselling, or low-cost mental health sessions.
 Your fund may have ‘extras’ assisting its members to access mental health services.
 These can often be used to supplement the Medicare rebates, depending on your policy.

-Learn how to claim the cost of therapy through your private health.
-Examples of private health insurers who cover private health insurance are:
+Examples of private health insurers who cover mental health therapy are:

-We have prepared simple guides on how to claim your mental health cover from Bupa, Medibank, AHM, Police Health, Australian Unity, CUA Health, HCF, HBF, Doctors Health Fund and many more.
+We also prepared simple guides on how to claim your mental health cover from Bupa, Medibank, AHM, Police Health, Australian Unity, CUA Health, HCF, HBF, Doctors Health Fund and many more.
+If you need support, don't hesitate to contact us.

 If someone’s life is in danger, or you feel unsafe, dial 000 for immediate help.